nicolerenee/infra/README.md

 ---

-*This infrastructure powers a comprehensive home lab environment with enterprise-grade reliability and security.*
+*This infrastructure powers a comprehensive home lab environment with production-grade reliability and security.*